CS196Illinois/Group6-FA22/PLAN.md

 Sprint 7:
 - 11/8 - 11/15
-- TASKS: Training CoCa
+- TASKS: Training CoCa/Special Topics
 - TOPICS: Where are initial models performing well?
 Where are they performing poorly?
 How can we improve?
 Can we improve training speed (Mixed Prec., DistributedTraining, etc)?
+Or whatever else you want to work on.

 Sprint 8:
 - 11/15 - 11/18 (fall break) 11/26 - 11/29
-- TASKS: Training CoCa
+- TASKS: Training CoCa/Special Topics
 - TOPICS: Finalize Architectural Choices.
 Reserve HAL.
 Train for a long time.
+Or whatever else you want to work on.

 Sprint 9:
 - 11/29- 12/6